1 - Be an exchange student at an AU Partner University

 - Minimum G.P.A. (at the time of application)

-- Minimum class standing (before you go abroad), and
+- Minimum class standing (before you go abroad)

 - Subject areas